sindresorhus/sindresorhus.github.com/data/apps/pandan.md

 Same as the above, but use the `Show Alert` action instead.

+You could also use the “Flash Screen” action from the [Actions app](https://github.com/sindresorhus/Actions) to momentarily flash the screen.

 #### How can I run multiple shortcuts as a notification?

 Pandan lets you run a single shortcut as a notification, but a shortcut can run other shortcuts.
 So make the shortcuts you want to run, make another shortcut that uses the “Run Shortcut” action to run the other shortcuts, and then select this shortcut in Pandan.